AmirHSCoder/user-service-fastapi/README.md

 This is a simple FastAPI based microservice providing user management and profile features.
 It demonstrates database per service, clean architecture ideas and supports JWT authentication with access and refresh tokens.

+The service now includes a minimal role based access control (RBAC) system.
+Roles can be created and assigned to users and certain endpoints require the `admin` role.

 ## Development

 ### Requirements